NucleusPowered/site-v1/docs/modules/chat.md

 ## Player Messages: URLs

 Since 0.4, URLs are detected by Nucleus and are made clickable.
 This requires the `nucleus.chat.url` permission.

+## Default Name Colours

+If you have a compatible permissions plugin installed, setting a player's (or their group's) `namecolor`/`namecolour` permission option will colour their display name that colour be default.
+This can be overriden by players who can use colour codes in their nicknames.

+## Default Chat Colours

+If you have a compatible permissions plugin installed, setting a player's (or their group's) `chatcolor`/`chatcolour` permission option will colour their chat that colour by default.
+This can be overriden by players who can use colour codes in their chat.